gvanshalaj478/gvanshalaj478/README.md

-#Sure, here's a roadmap for becoming a MERN stack developer:
+Here's a roadmap for becoming a MERN stack developer:

 Learn HTML, CSS, and JavaScript: These are the foundational web development languages.
 You need to have a solid understanding of these to build web applications.